Python-Markdown/markdown/docs/contributing.md

 * Search the issue list first for related items.
 Be sure to check closed issues and pull requests.
 GitHub's search only checks open issues by default.
-* You may want to check the [syntax rules] and/or [Babelmark] to confirm that you expectations align with the rules and/or other implementations of Markdown.
+* You may want to check the [syntax rules] and/or [Babelmark] to confirm that your expectations align with the rules and/or other implementations of Markdown.
 * If reporting a syntax bug, you must provide the minimal input which exhibits the behavior, the actual output and the output you expected.
-All three items must be provided as textual code blocks (screenshots are not helpful).
+All three items must be provided as textual code blocks (screen-shots are not helpful).
 It may also be helpful to point to the [syntax rules] which specifically address the area of concern.
 * Feature requests will often be closed with a recommendation that they be